vahid110/sqlxport/examples/export_redshift_unload/README.md

-# Redshift UNLOAD to S3 (Manual vs sql2data)
+# Redshift UNLOAD to S3 (Manual vs sqlxport)

-This example shows how to use Redshift UNLOAD manually or via sql2data.
+This example shows how to use Redshift UNLOAD manually or via sqlxport.

 ## Prerequisites